solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 At the moment `DuplicateBlock` is the only violation type but future work will add additional slashing types.

-If the `pda` account has non-zero lamports, then we abort as the violation has already been reported.
+If the `pda` account has any data and is owned by the slashing program, then we abort as the violation has already been reported.
 Otherwise we create the account, with the slashing program as the owner.
 In this account we store the following:

 ```rust
 struct ProofReport {